J. K. Dobbins: 2021 season

 Dobbins suffered a torn ACL in the final preseason game against the Washington Football Team on August 28, 2021, and was placed on injured reserve a few days later.
 Dobbins did not play the entire 2021 season and was put into rehab during his time off.

 2022 season

 Dobbins was cleared for full-time starter duty after missing the first two weeks of the season.
 However, he suffered another knee injury in Week 6 and was placed on injured reserve on October 22, 2022.
 He was activated from injured reserve on December 10, 2022.
+In Week 14 against the Steelers, he had 15 carries for 120 yards and a touchdown in the 16–14 win.
+In Week 15 against the Browns, he had 13 carries for 125 yards in the 13–3 loss.
+In the 2022 season, Dobbins appeared in and started eight games.
+He finished with 92 carries for 520 rushing yards and two rushing touchdowns.
+In the Wild Card Round loss to the Bengals, he had 105 scrimmage yards and a receiving touchdown.